Expert Consultation, Proven Design and Performance

 Contact us to learn more about how TRISCENDNP Long-Term Individual Disability Solutions can protect your retirement.

 We are pleased to have Executive Benefits Group (EBG) as our Channel Partner for Individual and Group Disability Insurance.
-EBG provides comprehensive executive benefit consulting and fulfillment nationally recognized Income Protection practice.
+EBG provides comprehensive executive benefit consulting and fulfillment with a nationally recognized Income Protection practice.

 EBG is comprised of a process-oriented team that collectively has over 90 years of experience and their decision support services range from benchmarking to financial analysis to establishment and administration.